MAS-Bench: A Unified Benchmark for Shortcut-Augmented Hybrid Mobile GUI Agents: Details of Predefined Shortcut Evaluation

 \subsection{Influence of Base Model Capability}

-To assess the impact of GUI-shortcut hybrid actions on base models with varying capabilities, we conducted experiments using Gemini 2.0-Flash and Gemini 2.5-Pro.
-Our experiments, detailed in Table~\ref{table:flash_diff_pro}, reveal that the performance gain from shortcuts is significantly more pronounced when the base model is weak.
-For the less capable Gemini 2.0-Flash, shortcuts are critical for task completion.
-This is most apparent in cross-app tasks, where shortcuts boost the Success Rate (SR) from 0 to 0.234, making previously impossible tasks solvable.
-Efficiency also improves dramatically, with Mean Execution Time (MET) cut by over 57\% in these scenarios.
+To assess the impact of GUI-shortcut hybrid actions on base models with varying capabilities, we conducted experiments using Gemini-2.0-Flash and Gemini-2.5-Pro.
+As shown in Table~\ref{table:flash_diff_pro}, shortcut augmentation improves both models, but the gains appear in different forms.
+On single-app tasks, Gemini-2.0-Flash improves from 25.0\% to 40.2\% SR and reduces MS by 29\%, while Gemini-2.5-Pro improves from 44.6\% to 64.1\% SR and reduces MS by 27\%.

+The role of shortcuts is clearer on cross-app tasks.
+With Gemini-2.0-Flash, the GUI-only agent fails all cross-app tasks (0\% SR), whereas MAS-MobileAgent reaches 23.4\% SR and reduces MET by 57.6\%.
+With Gemini-2.5-Pro, MAS-MobileAgent improves SR from 17.0\% to 61.7\% and reduces MS by 37\%.
+These results indicate that shortcuts can make weak base models solve tasks that are otherwise infeasible, while also improving the reliability and efficiency of stronger base models.

+The Qwen3-VL series in Table~\ref{tab:results-masbench} provides a more fine-grained view of this trend.
+MAS-Qwen3-VL-8B achieves the largest relative SR gain (+64.1\%), suggesting that mid-scale models can benefit substantially once they have sufficient reasoning ability to use shortcuts.
+In contrast, MAS-Qwen3-VL-4B yields only a small SR gain (+3.9\%) and increases MS by 16.3\%, indicating that shortcut misuse can offset the efficiency benefit for under-capable models.
+Larger models, such as Qwen3-VL-32B and Qwen3-VL-235B, achieve more stable improvements (+32.0\% and +25.9\% SR), but their relative gains are smaller due to stronger GUI-only baselines.
+Overall, shortcut augmentation is most effective when the base model is capable enough to select shortcuts reliably but still benefits from bypassing long GUI interaction paths.